facontidavide/CPP_Optimizations_Diary/vectors_everywhere/reserve/README.md

 ![](growing_vector.png)

 Look at that!
-Someone in my app is doubling the amount of memory it is using by a factor of two every multiple times...
+Something is doubling the amount of memory it is using by a factor of two every few seconds...

 I wonder what it could be?
-A vector, of course.
+A vector, of course, because other data structurer would have a more "linear" grow.

-That, by the way, **what you are seeing is a bug in our code**: that vector was not supposed to grow that much ;)
+That, by the way, **is a bug in the code that was found thanks to memory profiling**: that vector was not supposed to grow at all.